Zhang-Hongda/move_ur5_qt/README.md

 * Install the [ur_modern_driver](https://github.com/Zhang-Hongda/ur_modern_driver) package if you are using a UR version 3.0 and above, and make sure the robot is well connected.
 * The implementation of the system requires a Kinectv2 sensor (Kinectv1 is fine but you may need to modify some of the files in the [src](./src) folder).
 * The camera should be well calibrated and fixed on a shelf above the working platform (see also [iai_kinect2/kinect2_calibtation](https://github.com/code-iai/iai_kinect2/tree/master/kinect2_calibration)).
+* The extrinsic parameters of the camera in the frame of UR's base link shoud be published through tf messages.